bellrichm/WeeWX-MQTTSubscribe/README.md

         MQTTSubscribe_install_type=DRIVER --install=$DOWNLOAD_ROOT/v.X.Y.Z.tar.gz
         ```

-        And then configure the driver
+        And then configure the driver.

         ```
         $BIN_ROOT/wee_config --reconfig
         ```
-        Edit the [MQTTSubscribeDriver] stanza to configure the topics to subscribe to.
+        In either case, edit the [MQTTSubscribeDriver][\[topics\]] stanza to configure the topics to subscribe to.

     * As a service